srappel/GeoDiscovery-FileProcessing/README.md

 1. Put the zip file in the directory
 1. Create copies of ISO and FGDC metadata outside the zip in the directory.
 1. Use GeoCombine to generate aardvark JSON metadata - > *ark:id*.json, put it in the directory.
 (This step should include generating the download link: https://geodata.uwm.edu/*public*/*ark:id*)

+## noidmint.py

+Contains two functions:

+### searchForID()

+Designed to take a response string from the noid minter and applies a regular expression to extract the arkid.

+Could easily be modified to extract component parts, such as the Name Assigning Authority Number and the Assigned Name.

+Takes a string, returns a string.

+### mintArk()

+Designed to accept a noid minter url as a string as it's only argument and return a string containing just the arkid.
+Includes a try loop to catch any connection issues and checks the status code from the minter to ensure the request is completed as expected.